 We hope you like this ideas – if you are looking for other indoor activities for the kids – take a look here:

-Alternatively, what about some of these imaginative play ideas too?
+Alternatively, what about some of these imaginative play ideas, or even design you own board game too?

 Here are some ideas from off site as well: